carterfort/vue-tailwind-appsscript/readme.md

 > { "scriptId" : "SCRIPT_ID_FROM_SCRIPT_URL" }

+If you don't have `clasp` installed, you can install it globally:

+`npm install @google/clasp -g`

+You'll need to log in to `clasp` once it's installed. `clasp login`

+Also, if you haven't already, you'll need to enable the [Apps Script API](https://script.google.com/home/usersettings)

+After the initial file push, you'll need to manually deploy the app to web.
+This is under the "Publish" menu in your script editor.

 ## Testing the Back End

 Because you're going to be using Apps Script as your back-end, you're going to want a way to test out the functionality that you're buidling up.
 I recommend creating a new apps script app where you write out the acutal functions that will run, then copy those functions to your the `server/src/lib` file.
 Don't forget to export all of your functions at the bottom!